Ohio State University Athletic Band: Military band

 Military training was an important part of the early curriculum at Ohio State, and a band was formed to provide music for the cadets to drill to.
 The first appearance of a marching band was in 1878, as a 12 piece fife and drum corps.
 The first marching band in 1878 was sponsored by the Military Department at OSU, and continued to perform for military functions until 1881, when a missing mouthpiece incident led to the student director's expulsion from the university, and the Military Department refusing to sponsor a program.
 Various student-led bands with no university faculty were formed and performed through 1896.
 In 1896, the Military Department decided to once again sponsor a band, hiring Gustav Bruder as their director.
 Under Bruder, and later Eugene J. Weigel, the band grew in size to a block of 64, and later 100 bandsmen.
 They also began playing and marching for most military and athletic events.

 By 1929, the Marching Band, which Weigel limited to an even 100 musicians, was composed mostly of upperclass ROTC cadets.
 This caused many of the freshman and sophomore students to be unable to march.
 Weigel, in his desire to create a more well-rounded music program at the university, created two Regimental Bands to complement the Marching Band.
 These bands, known as the Infantry Regimental Band and the Artillery Regimental Band, helped to train new students in the marching style of the Marching Band.
 These bands met primarily in the Winter and Spring Quarters, and were often complemented by the upperclass members of the Marching Band, looking to continue to improve their marching and musicianship.
 In 1934, Weigel removed all woodwind instruments from the marching band (flutes, clarinets, saxophones, etc.) The only exception to this was during World War II.
-From 1943–1945, director William McBride allowed woodwinds, vocalists, young, old, and even citizens of the campus community to wear the uniform and perform at home football games.
+From 1943 to 1945, director William McBride allowed woodwinds, vocalists, young, old, and even citizens of the campus community to wear the uniform and perform at home football games.
 The Regimental Bands continued to complement the Marching Band throughout the 1940s and 1950s.

 In 1952, the ROTC department, by directive of the Department of Defense, had to sever ties with the Marching Band program.
 This allowed the general membership of Ohio State University to try out and become members of the Marching Band.
 The Regimental Bands, which were combined into one Military Band, continued to perform during the Winter and Spring, and were conducted by the Band Staff of the Marching Band.
 Under director Charles Spohn, the Military Band became an ensemble that was highly respected.
 In 1970, the Military Band recorded the album Adjutant's Call.
 The Military Band was eventually merged with the Buckeye Scarlet and Gray bands.